Here's what you need to know...

 When I was at my strongest on weighted pull-ups I actually wasn't that great at cranking out higher rep sets, but when I've been at best reps-wise, my weighted pulls suffered a bit.
 So pick your goal first.

-For weighted pull-ups, I'd start with a great template I got from pull-up Jedi Harry Selkow of the Elitefts Q+A staff.
-Do pull-ups twice a week, with one day being weighted to work on strength, and the other day being just bodyweight to groove the pattern without beating yourself up too much.
+For increased strength: Do pull-ups twice a week, with one day being weighted for strength, and the other day without extra weight to groove the pattern and avoid beating yourself up too much.

-For increasing max reps, I've found doing a few sets of max reps 4-6 days a week works the best.
+For increasing max reps: Do a few sets of max reps 4-6 days a week.
 Frequency is key here, so don't do more than a couple sets a day, but give those sets all you've got.

-Some people don't like the idea of going to failure, but I've found going to failure to be very helpful in this instance.
-However, going to failure will tank your subsequent sets, which is why I don't recommend doing a lot of sets.
+Going to failure is very helpful in this instance.
+But it will tank your subsequent sets, which is why I don't recommend doing a lot of sets.

-For getting a jacked back, the best prescription is just to do a shitload of pull-ups.
+For a jacked back: The best prescription is just to do a shitload of pull-ups.
 This means higher volume and higher frequency.
 So here you'd want to avoid failure and accumulate more submaximal sets.

 One of the best and simplest ways to do this is to crank out easy-ish sets between sets of your other exercises.
 "Easy-ish" means 40-60% of the total reps you can do in one set.

 - I wrote pull-ups, but I really don't care which grip you use.
 In fact, I think it's best to rotate – pronated, supinated, neutral, rings, etc. If you have shoulder and/or elbow issues, rings will typically be the most comfortable, followed by neutral.